axiros/suckless-add-ons/README.md

 Optional: xdotool, notify-send

-- `st_theme` invokes `xdotool` to quickly activate the window at fzf-select, otherwise X does not always redraw them when you hover over the available themes too quickly -> Optional.
+- `st_theme` invokes `xdotool` to quickly activate the window at fzf-select, otherwise X does not always redraw them when you hover over the available themes too quickly.
+We also use `xdotool` to select other windows a certain theme should be applied at. `xprop` would be an alternative.
 - Also it sometimes invokes notify-send or dunstify, for some notifications.
 - For a special feature, writing `.terminal_theme` files for directory based themes it requires to have the directory st is currently in, from the fzf window.